Our Eco-friendly Sun Apparel Journey

 Our eco-friendly sun apparel journey

-In 2010, years before starting Waxhead, we wished we had long sleeve sun shirts for our little boys.
+In 2010, years before starting Waxhead, we wished we had long sleeve sun shirts for our boys.
 Such shirts were hard to find, and we kicked around the idea of starting Grasshopper Shirts.
 We emailed Chinese factories about bamboo shirts, bought a URL, developed a logo, and got pretty close to going forward, but ultimately decided we weren’t sure we wanted to be in the “importing” business.

 After moving to Florida in 2013, we kept coming back to the idea of a company that made great products for people in the sun.
 We’d already learned about sustainable clothing, and we decided our apparel should fit wholly into that movement.